wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    By clicking the icon you will have split sections _(known as panes)_ of what is currently being edited.
-The left pane is the actual file, then there's a mapping section in the middle, then a vertical scroll bar that controlls the view of the Markdown Code file and finally the **"Preview"** pane to the right that also has a vertical scroll bar.
+The left pane is the actual file, then there's a mapping section in the middle, then a vertical scroll bar that controls the view of the Markdown Code file and finally the **"Preview"** pane to the right that also has a vertical scroll bar.